 Substance use disorder is a chronic disease, and those afflicted with it may relapse as time goes by.
 Drug use results in changes in the brain that cause those afflicted to continue their drug use, and it may last for a very long time.

 One of the characterizations of drug addiction is the fact that someone may want to reduce their usage of the substance, but they are unable to do so.
 To make matters worse, these people may begin to experience cravings for their drugs of choice.
 They also experience withdrawal symptoms when they try to stop using on their own.
-These characterizations are the reasons that people cannot stop using a substance.
-They need help.

 Treatment at First City Recovery Center

-As you can see, those who have substance use disorder cannot be expected to stop using their drug of choice without entering into a drug treatment center.
+As you can see, those who have substance use disorder cannot be expected to stop using their drug of choice without entering a drug treatment center.
 They may need to receive MAT so that they can tolerate the withdrawal symptoms.
 Then, our staff will create a plan that will treat the psychological addiction.

 At First City Recovery Center, we provide behavioral therapies to help your loved one overcome their addiction.
 This includes cognitive-behavioral therapy, dialectical behavioral therapy, support groups, and individual and group therapies.